sailpoint-oss/colab-non-employee-risk-management-splunk-addon/README.md

 ### Source Type
 Source type is a default field that identifies the data structure of an event.
 A source type determines how Splunk Enterprise formats the data during the indexing process.
 Splunk Enterprise comes with a large set of predefined source types, and it assigns a source type to your data.
 You can override this assignment by assigning an existing source type or creating a custom source type.
-This add-on creates a custom source type 'sailpoint_nerm_auditevent'.
+This add-on creates a custom source type 'sailpoint_non-employee_risk_management'.
 The Splunk indexer identifies and adds the source type field when it indexes the data.
 As a result, each indexed event has a source type field.
 A Splunk admin can use the source type field in searches to find all data of a certain type (as opposed to all data from a certain source).

 ### Data Input